ds4se/chapters/mdipenta/mdipenta-quant-qual.md

 J. Aranda, G. Venolia: The secret life of bugs: Going past the errors and omissions in software repositories. *Proceedings of the 31st International Conference on Software Engineering, ICSE 2009, May 16-24, 2009, Vancouver, Canada*:.
 Pages 298-308, ACM

 J. Corbin and A. Strauss.
 Grounded theory research: Procedures, canons, and evaluative criteria. *Qualitative Sociology*, 13(1):3–21, 1990.

+M. Kim, T. Zimmermann, R. DeLine, and  A. Begel: The Emerging Role of Data Scientists on Software Development Teams, *Proceedings of the 38th International Conference on Software Engineering, ICSE 2016, May 14-22, 2016, Austin, TX, USA*:, ACM

 K. Krippendorff. *Content analysis: An introduction to its methodology, 3rd edition*.
 Sage Publications, Inc. 2013.